ITRS-Group/cordial/tools/geneos/README.md

 ## Usage

-The general syntax is:
+For most commands the options are:

 `geneos COMMAND [FLAGS] [TYPE] [NAMES...]`

-There are a number of special cases, these are detailed below.
+A number of commands have special options and are documented in the individual pages linked below.

 ### Legacy Command Emulation

 If you run the program with a name ending in `ctl`, either through a symlink or by copying the binary, then the legacy command syntax is emulated in a simplistic way.
-This will allow for users or automation scripts to continue working.
+This will allow for users or automation scripts to continue working in their environment and get used to the `geneos` command syntax gradually.
 The first half of the executable name is mapped to the component type, so for example:

 ```bash
 ln -s geneos gatewayctl